Dref360/Dref360/README.md

 #### Opensource

-I'm a strong believer in opensource, I was chairman at Keras before co-founding BaaL, an active learning library.
+I'm a strong believer in opensource, I was chairman at Keras before co-founding [BaaL](https://github.com/ElementAI/baal), an active learning library.
+Recently, I worked on opensourcing [Azimuth](https://github.com/ServiceNow/azimuth), an error analysis tool for text classification.

 I'm looking for new projects to contribute to, please contact me if you need some help!
 I am learning more about the HuggingFace 🤗 and Pytorch Lightning ecosystems which I find fantastic!

 Ask me about anything related to (fair) deep learning and open-source!